TomaszKumiega/PictureLibrary.API.Old/docs/data_model.md

 | Color | string | Color associated with the tag in HEX |

-## ImageFile
+### ImageFile

-ImageFile describes an image and provides a way to access a file from the remote storage.
+ImageFile describes an image and provides a way to access a file remotly.

 **Properties**